With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSinnissippi Centers Inc Recovery Home is one of mental health facilities in Dixon, Illinois, located at 922 Washington Street, 61021 zip code.
 Sinnissippi Centers Inc Recovery Home provides outpatient treatment and telemedicine/telehealth.
-Sinnissippi Centers Inc Recovery Home provides dialectical behavior therapy, group therapy and activity therapy to seniors 65 or older, adults and young adults.
-Additional services provided at Sinnissippi Centers Inc Recovery Home include housing services, case management and mentoring/peer support/consumer-run services.
+Sinnissippi Centers Inc Recovery Home provides trauma therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Additional services provided at Sinnissippi Centers Inc Recovery Home include case management, vocational rehabilitation services and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.